jdswinbank/Comet/docs/VOEvent-OpenPGP.rst

 "standard" solution defined in the W3C recommendation `XML Signature Syntax and Processing`_ (hereafter "XML-DSig") is long, complex and `widely criticised`_, and library support for many common programming langauges is hard to come by.
+Further, adopting the "enveloped" signature system described by XML-DSig would require changes to the existing `VOEvent schema`_, while the alternative "detached" mechanism introduces extra complexity for transport protocols.

-Work has already been done on this topic within the VOEvent community. `Allen et al.`_ have described the application of XML-DSig to VOEvent messages, while `Denny`_ proposed an alternative approach based on the `OpenPGP`_ system.
+Work has already been done on this topic within the VOEvent community.
+`Allen`_ described the application of XML-DSig to VOEvent messages, while `Denny`_ proposed an alternative approach based on the `OpenPGP`_ system.
 Denny describes the infrastructure around the OpenPGP system in some detail, and the reader is encouraged to familiarize themself with that document for an